danieldietrich/windify/README.md

 </script>
 ```

-2. Start to use TailwindCSS / Windi CSS syntax in your HTML
+2. Start to use Tailwind CSS / Windi CSS syntax in your HTML

 ```html
 <h1 class="bg-gray-100 hello">Hello!</h1>